Sudaraka88/LDWeaver/README.md

 To run LDWeaver, all you need is a fasta alignment (can be gz compressed) and the corresponding genbank (preferred, or gff3 also supported) annotation file with the reference sequence.
+You can also use a SNP-only alignment (can be generated from <a href="http://sanger-pathogens.github.io/snp-sites/" target="_blank">snp-sites</a> or <a href="https://github.com/Sudaraka88/FastaR" target="_blank">FastaR</a>) with a numeric vector of SNP positions as per the reference genome.

 A toy dataset is provided in the package itself to confirm that everything is setup correctly.

 > **Note** For GWES analysis, it is recommended to use an alignment with